freelawproject/juriscraper/README.rst

 Individual tests can be run with:

-   python -m unittest tests.test_pacer.DocketParseTest.test_district_court_dockets
+   python -m unittest -v tests.local.test_DateTest.DateTest.test_various_date_extractions

 Or, to run and drop to the Python debugger if it fails, but you must install `nost` to have `nosetests`:

-  nosetests -v --pdb tests/test_pacer.py:DocketParseTest.test_district_court_dockets
+  nosetests -v --pdb tests/local/test_DateTest.py:DateTest.test_various_date_extractions

 In addition, we use `CircleCI <https://circleci.com/gh/freelawproject/juriscraper/>`__ to automatically run the tests whenever code is committed to the repository